yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 ---
 # Luma stack (client-based)
+- JavaScript
   - RequireJS
   - KnockoutJS
   - jQuery
-- LESS-based CSS
+- CSS
+  - Generated via LESS

 So how does this perform?